22 Movies Like A Beautiful Day in the Neighborhood (2019)

 Staff & contributors

 Chasing the feel of watching A Beautiful Day in the Neighborhood ?
-Here are the movies we recommend you watch after A Beautiful Day in the Neighborhood (2019).
+Here are the movies we recommend you watch right after.

 The first movie to be nominated for both the Documentary and Foreign-Language Oscar categories and the most awarded film of the 2019 Sundance Festival, Honeyland quietly accompanies the last wild beekeepers in Europe over three years.
 It portrays the lonely and primordial life of Muratova, which is centered around harvesting honey according to the rules of her ancient ancestors and caring for her ailing mother.